-The applicable SSEG tariff is the Residential small-scale embedded generation tariff and comprises A rate per kWh at which ZHOA will purchase residential generation up to a maximum of 1200kWh per phase per billing period.
+The applicable SSEG tariff is the Domestic Bulk Standard Supply and comprises a R2.70 rate per kWh at which ZHOA will purchase residential generation up to a maximum of 1200kWh per phase per billing period.
 ZHOA will purchase from SSEG based on the current Eskom tariff structure excluding VAT.

-10.1.3 Customer's Load profile management
+1.3 Customer's Load profile management